This post was updated in 2018, 2019 and 2020 to reflect new features in the Google PageSpeed Insights tools and changes in technology.

 Another important factor to keep in mind is that every feature or design element that’s added is likely to trigger issues with any page speed testing tool.
 Adding cool designs or highly interactive features can be great for user experience — but it’s important to keep in mind that it’s likely a trade-off with your site speed.

-However, the broader point is that while this feature does look nifty and can be helpful in boosting conversions, it also, inherently, adds to your page loading time.
-So, at the end of the day, it’s often a fine balance between features and speed — and typically it’s difficult to have the best of both
+At the end of the day, it’s often a fine balance between features and speed — and typically it’s difficult to have the best of both.

-All that said, there are some solid, easy and fast ways that you can improve your site speed:
+All that said, there are some solid, easy and fast ways that you can improve your site speed without needing advanced development.

 The Shopify platform itself also has some key advantages in regard to page speed.
 Your entire store is hosted on scalable, high tech servers that are optimized to handle the demands of ecommerce stores.